Higher Prior Attaining Students

 Academic monitoring

 All pupils have a mentoring session with their tutor, through our vertical tutoring programme, once every five weeks.
-Tutors discuss progress and identify targets in these sessions and will be aware of the pupils with high learning potential in their tutor group.
-Also, once per year in Years 7-9, tutors meet individually with parents and pupils for a 20-minutes where they discuss pupil progress in more detail and have a chance to look at their child’s work.
+Tutors discuss progress and identify targets in these sessions.

 Academic enrichment

 There are a specific range of trips, clubs and programmes available to pupils with high learning potential.
-Here is a small example of what we have offered previously:
+Here is a small example of what we have offered:

 • UKMT Maths Challenge: High attaining pupils in mathematics are regularly entered for the UKMT Maths Challenge.
 This is a national mathematics competition organised by The University of Leeds.
-We enter pupils into the individual challenges, as well as entering pupils for the Maths Team challenge events at a regional level.
 Many pupils achieve Bronze, Silver and Gold certificates in the individual challenges, and a few go on to participate in the more advance stages of the competition.
 Lesson time is dedicated to helping pupils prepare, through modelling and discussing strategies, whilst looking at an array of problems.
 Pupils are also invited to further preparation sessions if they are entered for subsequent rounds.

 • Science Department: The department organise a number of events to support pupils with high learning potential.
 For KS3 pupils, the department organise a STEM robotics challenge in Term 5, an RAF workshop in Term 4 and an Oxford University Christmas Lecture for KS3 pupils in December.
 KS4 and KS5 pupils will be invited to enter the RSC Chemistry Olympiad, the British Biology Olympiad or the Senior Physics Challenge between January and March.
 With the aim to challenge and inspire, these unique opportunities encourage pupils to push themselves further and excel in science.